Stuycs-K/final-project-5-shek-lawrence-schwartzberg-david/WORKLOG.md

 - Implemented the 7 pieces in a bag randomization
 - Made displaying next pieces look nice

+### 5/28

+- Added lose condition
+- Made a Button class and a start over button
+- Made holding hard drop not do it multiple times

 ## Lawrence Shek

 ### 5/22